ralphplumley/rp-gatsby-site/src/posts/weekly.md

 date: "2020-11-12"
 ---

 # Nov.
+16 ~ Nov.
+22 | Week 47

+## Tinkered & Learned

+## Goals for next week

+- Standard VIM command of the week
+- Complete CI/CD for this blog
+- Get through two or three Cantrill AWS course sections.

+---

+# Nov.
 9 ~ Nov.
 15 | Week 46

 Vim command of the week: `/` and general search. `n` and `N` to find next and previous.